Schnitzelmixer/SToXR/README.md

 # Example Project

-This repository contains a VR-ready Unity project for the seminar _Special Topics of XR_
+This repository contains a VR-ready Unity project for the seminar _Special Topics of XR_.